 If you find it difficult to breathe in other people’s suffering, then modify the practice.
 Rather than taking in their suffering on the in-breath, just breathe normally and call to mind others who share your circumstances.
 Then, in whatever way feels natural to you, send them thoughts of kindness, compassion, and peace.
 You need not breathe in others’ suffering in order to feel connected to them or in order to enfold both them and yourself in your heartfelt wish to ease the suffering of being isolated during the holidays.

-Note: In my books, I write in more detail about the practices in this article.
+Note: In my three books, I write in more detail about the practices in this article.

 © 2011 Toni Bernhard.
 Thank you for reading my work.
 I'm the author of three books: